Hyperion-BT/helios-book/src/chapter_3/Value.md

     func is_zero(self) -> Bool

-    // Gets the amount of a specific AssetClass contained in a Value. func get(self, asset_class: AssetClass) -> Int
+    // Gets the amount of a specific AssetClass contained in a Value.
+	// @notice Throws an error if asset_class isn't found func get(self, asset_class: AssetClass) -> Int

     // Returns 'true' if self contains other_value.